amiguelmoreno42/amiguelmoreno42/README.md

 <br><br/>
 <p>  I study Front-End Development, delving into HTML5, CSS3, JavaScript, Git, React, as well as other essential frameworks and libraries. 💻

   Here, you will find all the interesting projects that I have done or I'm currently doing.
-I hope you like it and enjoy! 😁👍
+I hope you like them and enjoy! 😁👍
 </p>
 <br><br/>
 <p align="center">